Superradiance -- the 2020 Edition: Superradiance in black hole physics

 As discussed in the previous section, superradiance requires \emph{dissipation}.
 The latter can emerge in various forms, e.g. viscosity, friction, turbulence, radiative cooling, etc. All these forms of dissipation are associated with some medium or some matter field that provides the \emph{arena} for superradiance.
 It is thus truly remarkable that --~when spacetime is \emph{curved}~-- superradiance can also occur in vacuum, even at the classical level.
 In this section we discuss in detail \emph{BH superradiance}, which is the main topic of this work.

-BHs are classical vacuum solutions of essentially any relativistic (metric) theory of gravity, including Einstein General Theory of Relativity (GR).
+BHs are classical vacuum solutions of essentially any relativistic (metric) theory of gravity, including Einstein General Theory of Relativity.
 Despite their simplicity, BHs are probably the most fascinating predictions of GR and enjoy some extremely nontrivial properties.
-The most important property (which also defines the very concept of BH) is the existence of an event horizon, a boundary in spacetime which separates two causally disconnected regions.
+The most important property (which also defines the very concept of BH) is the existence of an event horizon, a boundary in spacetime which causally disconnects the interior from the exterior.
 Among the various properties of BH event horizons, the one that is most relevant for the present discussion is that BHs behave in many respects as a viscous one-way membrane in flat spacetime.
 This is the so-called BH membrane paradigm~\cite{MembraneParadigm}.
-Thus, the existence of an event horizon provides vacuum with an intrinsic dissipative mechanism, which is naturally prone to superradiance.
-As we shall see, the very existence of event horizons allows to extract energy from the vacuum, basically in any relativistic theory of gravity.
+Thus, the existence of an event horizon provides vacuum with an intrinsic dissipative mechanism.
+Perhaps the second most relevant property of BHs is the existence of {\it ergoregions}, regions close to the horizon where timelike particles can have negative energies.
+Further details are given below in Section~\ref{subsub:ergoregion}.
+As we shall see, the very existence of ergoregions allows to extract energy from the vacuum, basically in any relativistic theory of gravity, while the horizon works to stabilize the system.

 While most of our discussion is largely model- and theory-independent, for calculation purposes we will be dealing with the Kerr-Newman family of BHs~\cite{Newman:1965my}, which describes the most general stationary electrovacuum solution of the Einstein-Maxwell theory~\cite{uniqueness}.
 We will be specially interested in two different spacetimes which display superradiance of different nature, the uncharged Kerr and the nonrotating charged BH geometry.